CMU-17-356/dronuts2022-group_1_spring_2022/dronuts-frontend/README.md

 ### `npm test`

-Launches the test runner in the interactive watch mode.\
-See the section about [running tests](https://facebook.github.io/create-react-app/docs/running-tests) for more information.
+Launches the Cypress testing.
+Make sure that `npm start` has been run to start the local server.
+[More documentation aboout Cypress](https://docs.cypress.io/guides/overview/why-cypress).

 ### `npm run build`